-When the Museum of Science & Industry in Chicago, IL, decided to construct a house – on museum grounds – that could demonstrate the current state of the art in intelligent sustainable housing, radiant heat was an obvious choice towards that goal.
+When the Museum of Science & Industry in Chicago, IL, decided to construct a house – on museum grounds – that could demonstrate the current state of the art in intelligent sustainable housing, radiant floor heat was an obvious choice towards that goal.
 The Museum calls this exhibit, Smart Home: Green + Wired.

 Chicago Museum of Science + Industry: 2011 Smart Home